roderickmackenzie/matlab_robot_buggy/WS3/ws3.md

 ===========
 Wile group work is fun, it’s also fun to do your own thing.
 So for this worksheet, all parts are to be done individually, except Question 1 which you will have to do in a group.
 The usual plagiarism rules will apply for all but question 1.
 As ever, the demonstrators in the lab are here to help you.
 For all questions but number 1, you can use matlab on the computers in C19/C20, you don’t need the buggy.

+>This work sheet is worth 25% of the lab.

 Question 1
 ----------
 You will have noticed that your buggy has a camera.
 In this worksheet we will be using the camera to detect objects and ultimately, to help the buggy avoid objects (although that will be in the next lab).